 - a.
 Define all applicable test. - b.
 Have the tests program in a virtual environment. - c.
 Have each ADS-DV OEM send in their FMUs or model. - d.
 NHTSA test each FMUs with all defined applicable tests in the virtual environment. - e.
-Run actual tests to verify model.

-32. Are there objective, practicable ways for the agency to validate simulation models to ensure their accuracy and repeatability?
+Run actual tests to verify model. - 32.
+Are there objective, practicable ways for the agency to validate simulation models to ensure their accuracy and repeatability?

+The accuracy and repeatability are depended on inputs.
 Real world testing results is required at least once to validate to the model results.